yogitasn/seattlepaidparking/README.md

 * Azure Synapse Analytics/SQL Pool: Data warehouse to hold historical and delta records for Seattle Paid Parking and Blockface.
 * Azure Key Vault: A cloud service for securely storing and accessing secrets.

+# ETL Flow

+* Historical and Delta Data Collected from the 'Seattle Open Data' and 'Seattle GeoData' using python script leveraging Selenium exeuted on Azure VM and is moved to Data Lake raw/historical, raw/delta and raw/blockface folder.
+* Once the data is moved to raw directory, spark job via Azure Databricks is triggered which reads the data from raw directory in Data lake and apply transformation.
+Dataset is repartitioned and moved to the Processed folder in Data Lake.
+* Data Factory is used to orchestrate and move the Data from Processed folder to Dedicate SQL Pool/Azure Synapse Analytics
+* Pipelines are built in Data Factory to load historical and delta loads in SQL pool.
+* ETL job execution is completed once the Data Warehouse is updated.
+* Pipeline execution completes when the load to Data warehouse is completed.

 ## Execution